There’s a tendency in tech companies to build dashboards. The process is usually something like this:

 - Increase throughput

 Increasing throughput turned out to be a fun project.
-By fixing our ground operations, getting faster chargers, and changing the charge threshold for our drones, we got to the point where we could do closer to the theoretical limit — to the point where we were satisfied we were reaching the operational limit of around 1.6 for our main test site at peak.
+By fixing our ground operations, getting faster chargers, and changing the charge threshold for our drones, we got to the point where we could do closer to the theoretical limit — to the point where we were satisfied that we were reaching the operational limit of around 1.6 for our main test site at peak.
 This became the benchmark.

 The Benefits of Focusing on One Metric